ucscode/sQuery/README.md

 However, for simple CRUD operations on individual tables, the sQuery class can still be a helpful tool to generate the basic SQL queries needed.
 It offers a convenient and concise way to construct queries without the need to write SQL statements manually.

+## Warning

+It is important to note that the sQuery library does not automatically sanitize user input.
+When using the library, it is crucial to sanitize any user-supplied data before passing it as input to the sQuery methods.

 ## Note

 Please note that the `sQuery` class only generates SQL query strings; it does not execute them against a database.
 To execute these queries, you would need to establish a database connection and use appropriate methods from the MySQLi or PDO libraries.